sisl/SpillpointPOMDP.jl/README.md

 # SpillpointPOMDP.jl
 Markov decision process formulation of CCS using a spillpoint forward model.
+Summarized with results in our [NeurIPS workshop paper](https://arxiv.org/abs/2212.00669).
 The POMDP is encapsulated by the struct `SpillpointInjectionPOMDP`.

 ![figures/ccs.gif](figures/ccs.gif)